Global well-posedness and small time asymptotics of stochastic Ladyzhenskaya-Smagorinsky equations with damping on unbounded domains: Abstract

 \section{Abstract}

 The Ladyzhenskaya-Smagorinsky equations model turbulence phenomena, and are given by

-for $p\geq 2,$ in a bounded domain $\mathcal{O}\subset\R^d$ ($2\leq d\leq 4$).
-In this work, we consider the stochastic Ladyzhenskaya-Smagorinsky equations with the damping $\alpha\u+\beta|\boldsymbol{u}|^{r-2}\boldsymbol{u},$ for $r\geq 2$ ($\alpha,\beta\geq 0$), subjected to multiplicative Gaussian noise.
-We show the local monotoincity ($p\geq \frac{d}{2}+1,\ r\geq 2$) as well as global monotonicity ($p\geq 2,\ r\geq 4$) properties of the linear and nonlinear operators, which along with an application of stochastic version of Minty-Browder technique imply the existence of a unique pathwise strong solution.
+for $p\geq 2.$ In this work, we consider the stochastic Ladyzhenskaya-Smagorinsky equations with the damping $\alpha\u+\beta|\boldsymbol{u}|^{r-2}\boldsymbol{u},$ for $r\geq 2$ ($\alpha,\beta\geq 0$), subjected to multiplicative Gaussian noise in a Poincar\'e domain (which may be bounded or unbounded) $\mathcal{O}\subset\R^d$ ($2\leq d\leq 4$).
+We show the local monotonicity ($p\geq \frac{d}{2}+1,\ r\geq 2$) as well as global monotonicity ($p\geq 2,\ r\geq 4$) properties of the linear and nonlinear operators, which along with an application of a stochastic version of the Minty-Browder technique imply the existence of a unique pathwise strong solution satisfying the energy equality (It\^o formula), which is proved with the help of the methodology developed in [Krylov, \emph{Probab.
+Theory Related Fields}, {\bf 147} (2010), 583--605.]
 Then, we discuss the small time asymptotics by studying the effect of small, highly nonlinear, unbounded drifts (small time large deviation principle) for the stochastic Ladyzhenskaya-Smagorinsky equations with damping.